thoth-station/adviser/docs/source/pipeline.rst

 versions that can occur in a software stack considering also pseydonyms computed.
-As packages in different versions are sorted based on their version string semantics, the very first combination has always the latest versions of all the packages (this fact is used for example in hill climbing in the :ref:`adaptive simulated annealing approach <annealing>`).
-For each newly created initial state, there are run :ref:`pipeline steps <steps>` that decide whether inclusion of a package version is valid to a state - this is done for each and every package-version combination.
+As packages in different versions are sorted based on their version string semantics, the very first combination has always the latest versions of all the packages (this fact is used for example in hill climbing or in the :ref:`adaptive simulated annealing approach <annealing>`).
+For each newly created initial state, there are run :ref:`pipeline steps <steps>` that decide whether inclusion of a package version is valid to a state and if so, what is the quality of such a resolution step - this is done for each and every package-version combination.

 If all the steps on a state accept the given package, a newly created state (this :ref:`corresponds to taking an action from a state to a new state in a Markov